 - whether the enterprise can offer an undertaking on acceptable terms to the MyCC.

-Chapter 2 of the Competition Act: Prohibition on abuse of dominance
+Chapter 2 of the Competition Act: prohibition on abuse of dominance

-By implication, chapter 2 of the Act does not apply to non-dominant enterprises.
-While the Act prohibits a dominant enterprise from engaging in certain conduct that non-dominant enterprises can do, a dominant enterprise is not restricted from engaging in conduct that has a reasonable commercial justification or is a reasonable commercial response to a market entry or conduct by a competitor.
+By implication, Chapter 2 of the Act does not apply to non-dominant enterprises.
+While the Act prohibits a dominant enterprise from engaging in certain conduct that non-dominant enterprises can do, a dominant enterprise is not restricted from engaging in conduct that has a reasonable commercial justification, or is a reasonable commercial response to a market entry or conduct by a competitor.

-A dominant position is defined as a situation in which one or more enterprises possess such significant power in a market to adjust prices or outputs or trading terms without effective constraint from competitors of potential competitors.
+A dominant position is defined as a situation in which one or more enterprises possess such significant power in a market to adjust prices or outputs or trading terms without effective constraint from competitors or potential competitors.
 An enterprise, whether it is a supplier or a buyer, is considered to be dominant if it has significant market power in a relevant market in Malaysia.

 As a starting point, the MyCC will define the relevant market to assess whether the enterprise has significant market power.
 This involves the identification of close substitutes for the product under investigation in the relevant product market as well as the geographic market applying the hypothetical monopolist test (ie, the smallest group of products in a geographic area that a hypothetical monopolist can profitably sustain a price above the competitive price).
 The MyCC will typically apply a small but significant non-transitory increase in price of 5 to 10 per cent above the competitive price.